The Case for Conversational AI in Recruiting

 Chat widgets enable live chat among humans.
 It’s the most basic form of website communication.
 Widgets, on the other hand, are a software program that automates conversations with humans in order to answer basic questions with predetermined answers—basically a multiple-choice format.
 With these, communication is one-way and confined to the questions you expect candidates to ask.
 But, in our tight labor market, you can’t always predict what information is valuable to a candidate.

-CAI builds relationships
+Conversational AI builds relationships

-Conversational AI serves a deeper purpose than simply answering FAQs.
+Conversational AI in recruiting serves a deeper purpose than simply answering FAQs.
 They assist in building strong relationships with candidates.
 With a combination of Artificial Intelligence and Natural Language Processing, your candidates are engaged in a way that wasn’t previously possible with existing bots.
 Rather than a simple input and output, initial candidate conversations can be complex.
 A CAI learns the nuances of our language and takes into consideration how we say something rather than just what we say.
 This way, the candidate experience begins with a dialogue that feels more human and less robotic.

 Instant engagement to boost candidate experience is good, but a human dialogue is better.
 A dialogue requires two parties to understand what the other is saying, respond to it, and remember what was said.
 Otherwise, the conversation becomes robotic and onesided.